bokeh/bokeh/docs/bokeh/source/docs/first_steps/installation.rst

 Installation details
 ====================

-This section provides more detailed information about installing Bokeh.
+This section explains how to install Bokeh and its required and optional dependencies.
 This includes details about Bokeh's prerequisites as well as Bokeh's required and optional dependencies.